ly4467/TACTICAL/README.md

 # TACTICAL

-This repository reports the code and the benchmarks for the paper "Tactical: Fault Localization of AI-Enabled Cyber-Physical Systems by Exploiting Temporal Neuron Activation".
+This repository reports the code and the benchmarks for the paper "Fault Localization of AI-Enabled Cyber-Physical Systems by Exploiting Temporal Neuron Activation".

 ## Abstract:

 Modern cyber-physical systems (CPS) are evolving to integrate deep neural networks (DNNs) as controllers, leading to the emergence of AI-enabled CPSs.
-However, an inadequately trained DNN controller may produce incorrect control decisions, exposing the systems to huge safety risks.
-To prevent unsafe behaviors from happening, it is crucial to localize the faulty neurons in DNN controllers, thereby providing valuable references for further system re-engineering.
-However, since unsafe system behaviors typically arise from a sequence of control decisions, establishing a connection between faulty neurons and unsafe behaviors is extremely challenging.
-To tackle this problem, we propose TACTICAL that localizes the faults in AI-enabled CPS by exploiting neuron activation criteria that incorporate temporal aspects of DNN controller inferences.
-Based on the executions of test cases, we construct a spectrum for each neuron, which records the information including the specification satisfaction of each system execution and the activation status of the neuron in the system execution.
-Having the spectra of all neurons, we apply existing suspiciousness metrics to compute a suspiciousness score for each neuron, by which we select the most suspicious ones.
-We experimentally evaluate TACTICAL on 12 AI-enabled CPS benchmarks spanning over different domains, by injecting artificial faults into their DNN controllers.
-The results shows the effectiveness of TACTICAL, based on comparisons with a baseline approach and over different configurations.
-Moreover, we study the influence of hyperparameters to the effectiveness of TACTICAL, and thereby provide suggestions on hyperparameter selection.
+Despite its advantages, an inadequately trained DNN controller may produce incorrect control actions, exposing the system to huge safety risks.
+Therefore, it is crucial to localize the faulty neurons of the DNN controller that are responsible for the wrong decisions; these neurons can be later fixed, for example, by automated repair.
+However, since an unsafe system behavior typically arises from a sequence of control actions, establishing a connection between unsafe behaviors and faulty neurons is extremely challenging.
+To address this problem, we propose TACTICAL that localizes faults in an AI-enabled CPS by exploiting temporal neuron activation criteria that capture temporal aspects of the DNN controller inferences.
+Specifically, based on the executions of test cases, for each neuron, TACTICAL constructs a spectrum, which considers the specification satisfaction and the evolution of the activation status of the neuron during the system execution.
+Then, starting from the spectra of all the neurons, TACTICAL applies suspiciousness metrics to compute a suspiciousness score for each neuron, from which the most suspicious ones are selected.
+We experimentally evaluate TACTICAL configured with eight temporal neuron activation criteria, on 3860 faulty AIenabled CPS benchmarks spanning over different domains.
+The results show the effectiveness of TACTICAL w.r.t. a baseline approach.
+Moreover, the experiments assess the influence of the different temporal neuron activation criteria, hyperparameters, and suspiciousness metrics on the effectiveness of TACTICAL.

 <div align=center><img width="80%" height="80%" src="figs/workflow.png"></div>